MaastrichtU-IDS/translator-openpredict/TESTING.md

 ## Docker tests

-At each new release we run a GitHub Action workflow to test the deployment of the OpenPredict API in a Docker container, and we publish containers for each new version.
+At each new release we run a GitHub Action workflow to test the deployment of the OpenPredict API in a Docker container, and we publish a new image for each new version of the OpenPredict API.

 ## Known issues